-ISBN 9780649684496
+ISBN 9780649684502

-The Public School Mental Arithmetic by J. A. McLellan & A. F. Ames
+The Public School Mental Arithmetic: Based on McLellan and Dewey's "Psychology of Number" by J. A. McLellan & A. F. Ames

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.